ryo-currency/cryptonote-ryo-pool-legacy/USAGE.md

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,

+    /* Optionally set the path to the address validator tool included with the coin's release.
+If set, allowedMinerAddressPrefixes will be ignored and this tool will be used instead.
+The tool will check that the address is both valid and on the same network (testnet, mainnet, etc).
+Set to false to disable this check and use default allowedMinerAddressPrefixes method.
+Copy the binary to the bin folder within this pool directory, or set an absolute path. */ "addressValidatorBin": "bin/ryo-address-validator",

     /* These cryptonote address prefixes are used to check whether the miner supplied a valid address.
 The values below are for sumokoin wallet and subaddresses.
 If you use a different coin than you must